Warning: Before you use this page, or any hint, it is critically important that you understand what you are about to do.

 INSERT INTO t (testcol) VALUES ('A');

-INSERT /*+ CHANGE_DUPKEY_ERROR_INDEX(T,TESTCOL) */ INTO t (testcol) VALUES ('A'); |
+INSERT /*+ CHANGE_DUPKEY_ERROR_INDEX(T,TESTCOL) */ INTO t (testcol) VALUES ('A');

-IGNORE_ROW_ON_DUPKEY_INDEX |
+IGNORE_ROW_ON_DUPKEY_INDEX

+This hint applies only to single-table INSERT operations.
+It causes the statement to ignore a unique key violation for a specified set of columns or for a specified index.
+When a unique key violation is encountered, a row-level rollback occurs and execution resumes with the next input row.
 If you specify this hint when inserting data with DML error logging enabled, then the unique key violation is not logged and does not cause statement termination.

-IGNORE_ROW_ON_DUPKEY_INDEX(table, index)
+IGNORE_ROW_ON_DUPKEY_INDEX(table, index);

 CREATE TABLE t (